sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-12-java-command-tools.md

 ## Tools with a GUI  :
 1. jvisualvm (Manual page Java Visual VM )
 2. jconsole (Monitoring tool that provides information about the performance and resource consumption of applications running on the Java platform)

-Command options are depends on the command that we are using.
-This is actually a vast list of options available.
-We just need to know which one to use when.
-I will provide separate post for each commands with their options.
-So for a JAVA Command, the syntax will be
+3. Java Mission Control (oracle JDK only)

+### Java commands Syntax

+    commandName CommandOption ByteCodeName Parameters(Multiple are given in space)

+like, for JAVA command, the syntax will be

         java ( options ) class ( argument ... )
         java ( options ) -jar file.jar ( argument ... )

-And for JAVAW Command , the syntax will be
+And for javaw Command , the syntax will be

         javaw ( options ) class ( argument ... )
         javaw ( options ) -jar file.jar ( argument ... )

-#### Note :
+**Note** :

 - Option : Command line options
 - Class : Invoking class name
 - file.jar : Invoking JAR file name
 - argument : the arguments to pass while invoking.

-Examples :
+### Examples :
 - To know running java version :

         java -version